These days, a house just isn’t even a home without a good housewarming party.

 - Give party favors: For a unique twist, try giving your guests a gift, instead of them only bringing you one.
 A party favor can be something as simple as a candle, but it is a simple way to say thank you to your guests.

-Go with a theme: Although the purpose of a housewarming party is simply to see the new house, it doesn’t mean there can’t be a cute theme.
-Themes also help drive the direction of the food, games, etc. such as a movie-themed party, serve popcorn, licorice, and other snacks.
+- Go with a theme: Although the purpose of a housewarming party is simply to see the new house, it doesn’t mean there can’t be a cute theme.
+Themes also help drive the direction of the food, games, etc. such as a movie-themed party, serving popcorn, licorice, and other snacks.